 About INSPIRE

-The INSPIRE concept
+The INSPIRE Concept

 Individuals with cancer often endure unaddressed loss of function and physical disability during the course of their illness.
 Loss of function can have devastating effects on individuals living with cancer, leading to difficulties participating in their everyday activities, social engagements, and overall loss of independence.

-The INSPIRE project seeks to address the growing need for cancer services targeting disability by piloting a novel model of rehabilitation.
-The INSPIRE model emphasises the individual’s goals, concerns, and priorities to ensure they have access to the right care for their needs.
-Beginning with a multinational randomised controlled trial in five European countries, the INSPIRE intervention will be tested on its cost-effectiveness, as well as its clinical effectiveness for addressing quality of life, disability, and symptom burden.
+Beginning with a multinational randomised controlled trial in five European countries, the INSPIRE intervention will be tested on cost-effectiveness, as well as its clinical effectiveness for addressing quality of life, disability, and symptom burden.

 This involves: